THIS DATE IN HISTORY: Oct. 22

 2016: The Canadiens defeat the Bruins 4-2 at TD Garden, extending their road winning streak against the Bruins to nine games, their longest since Boston enters the NHL in 1924.
 The streak includes eight wins at TD Garden and one at Gillette Stadium, site of the 2016 Bridgestone NHL Winter Classic.

-2018: Mikko Rantanen and Nathan MacKinnon of the Avalanche each extends his season-opening point streak to nine games in a 4-1 victory against the Philadelphia Flyers at Wells Fargo Center.
+2018: Mikko Rantanen and Nathan MacKinnon of the Avalanche each extends his season-opening point streak to nine games in a 4-1 victory against the Flyers at Wells Fargo Center.
 Rantanen scores two goals; MacKinnon assists on the first one.
 They are the first players in Avalanche/Quebec Nordiques history to have simultaneous nine-game point streaks at the start of a season.